-It is best adapted in obstacles because of the steep and damaged ground, deep ravines, stretches of water or swamp, which make chaining difficult or unattainable.
+It is best adapted to obstacles because of the steep and damaged ground, deep ravines, stretches of water, or swamp, which makes chaining difficult or unattainable.

 Following are the objects of tachometric surveying as follows:

 - Prepare contour maps or plans.